High-Quality Criteria for Work-Based Learning Released for Public Comment

 • As a community partner or employer, consider what schools have provided to engage students in effective work-based learning experiences, as well as what you can do to make these experiences beneficial for students on your end.

-The deadline to provide public comment is May 31, 2024.
+The deadline to provide public comment was May 31, 2024.

-The work-based learning quality criteria are designed to work in companion with the new college and career pathways quality criteria, also currently available for public comment.
+The work-based learning quality criteria are designed to work in companion with the new college and career pathways quality criteria.

 Engaging the Advisory Committee